Vagina: What's typical, what's not

 What are signs or symptoms of vaginal problems?

-Consult your doctor if you notice:
+Consult your health care provider if you notice:

 - A change in the color, odor or amount of vaginal discharge